-All things GDPR: 5 Things You Can Still Do For Your GDPR Compliance
+All things GDPR: 5 Things You Can Still Do For Your GDPR Compliance (Updated for 2023)

 This is the third post in our series covering GDPR.
 While there will always be something for you to do with regard to GDPR compliance, this post takes a back to the basics approach to your GDPR efforts to help calm that post-May 25 panic of “Are we fully compliant?!”

-1. Re-read the guidelines to be GDPR Compliant
+1. Re-read the guidelines to be GDPR Compliant.

-Yes, this seems obvious, but it’s worth the initial read, and hopefully this second pass through as well.
+Yes, this seems obvious, but it’s worth the initial read, and hopefully this second pass-through as well.
 We know it might be a bit dry, but there’s no better resource on GDPR than the regulations itself.
 While reports, white papers, and blog posts are certainly helpful for deepening your understanding, they’re still secondary sources.

 You, or the relevant person in your organization, can read them here.

-2. Know the statistics, and know you’re not alone
+2. Know you’re still not alone.

 - Organizations in breach of GDPR can be fined up to 4% of annual global turnover or €20 Million (whichever is greater)